Nov. 19, 2020, 6 p.m.

 Weiss is also the winner of the Reason Foundation’s 2018 Bastiat Prize, which honors writing that “best demonstrates the importance of freedom with originality, wit, and eloquence.”
 In 2019, Vanity Fair called Weiss the Times's "star opinion writer" and The Jerusalem Post named Bari the seventh most influential Jew in the world.

-United Nations Watch recently announced that Ms. Weiss will be honored for her moral courage and eloquence in defending the principles of democracy and in combating antisemitism.
+United Nations Watch recently honored Ms. Weiss for her moral courage and eloquence in defending the principles of democracy and in combating anti-semitism.

 Photo credit: Sam Bloom